 It’s finally time to dig holes for your plants.
 When placing them in the soil, consider elements like color, texture, size, and height.
 Which plants look better closer together than others?
 Do the small plants look better on the first or second layers?

 You likely answered many of these questions in your design plan, but sometimes design plans change when we finally see how the plants look in the rock garden.
-So, grab that trowel, lay down that landscape fabric or tarp, and place those plants.
+So, grab that trowel, and start to place those plants.

 Remember those optional items we mentioned earlier?
 Here’s where you get to use them.

-Picked out a decorative feature?
+Picked out a decorative feature such as a fountain or sculpture?
 Here’s your moment to set it in place and bring the whole garden together.